 Lower Cliff Dwelling

-Of the two ruins site accessible to the public at Tonto National Monument, Lower Cliff Dwelling is the shortest walk from the parking lot and visitor center.
-It’s about a mile (1.6 km) round trip and 350 feet of elevation gain on a fairly wide, paved trail.
-This dwelling is accessible to visitors every day except December 25 from 8 a.m. to 5 p.m.
-It offers a magnificent look into how ancient people of the area lived their lives.
+Of the two ruins sites accessible to the public at Tonto National Monument, Lower Cliff Dwelling is the shortest walk from the visitor center.
+It’s about a mile (1.6 km) round trip and 350 feet of elevation gain on a paved, fairly wide trail.

 Upper Cliff Dwelling